itineca/itineca/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the neurobiology of depression and suicide risk, and the psychiatric impact of traumatic brain injury.
-I'm also passionate about mental health advocacy and science communication!
+bio: My research interests include community-based suicide prevention focused on building social support capacity among family/friends of those at risk, the neurobiology of depression and suicide risk, and the psychiatric impact of traumatic brain injury.
+I'm also passionate about mental health advocacy and science communication.

 interests:
 - Depression & suicide risk
+- Community-based suicide prevention
 - Functional neuroimaging
 - Neuropsychiatric impact of traumatic brain injury
-- Mental health outreach & advocacy
+- Mental health public outreach & advocacy

 education:
   courses:
   - course: PhD in Medical Science
     institution: University of Toronto
-    year: 2015-present
+    year: 2022
   - course: HBSc in Human Biology (Neuroscience)
     institution: University of Toronto
     year: 2015